solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 Feldspathic mineral 4.0
 Augitic mineral 89.0

-Thus as a whole the chondrite from Schonenberg is comprised out of:
+Thus as a whole the chondrite from Schönenberg is comprised out of:

 Olivine 19.0
 Feldspar- and scapolite-like mineral 18.5